Erkenoss/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 - A database's primary role is to store application data securely.
 - DNS (Domain Name System) translates domain names into IP addresses, allowing users to reach websites using friendly names.

-## DNS Records and Single Points of Failure
+## DNS Records

 - An A record in DNS maps a domain name to an IP address.
 - So, for example, www.foobar.com, <www> wwill be change in IP adress by A record.

-- A single server in an infrastructure can be a single point of failure due to a lack of redundancy.
+## Deployment, SPOF and Scalability

-## Deployment and Scalability
+- A single server in an infrastructure can be a single point of failure (or SPOF) due to a lack of redundancy.
 - When new code is deployed, the web server might need to be restarted, causing temporary downtime.
 - An infrastructure with a single server is not scalable and cannot handle traffic that exceeds the server's capacity.